opsani/servox/README.md

 ### Understanding Events

 The servo is built around an event driven architecture and utilizes a lightweight eventing system to pass messages between connectors.
+Eventing is implemented in asynchronous Python on top of asyncio.
 Events are simple strings identifiers that are bound to a Python [inspect.Signature](https://docs.python.org/3/library/inspect.html#inspect.Signature) object.
 The signature is used when event handlers are registered to enforce a contract around the parameter and return types, method arity, etc.